norepinefrina/norepinefrina/README.md

 ・buying for 572 robux by contacting me on discord which may take some time (unavailable since 1/may/2023)

 — **temporary** <br>
-・boosting our [discord server](https://discord.gg/9PaysQBwpK) and telling me. these key expires in 7 days but i'll renew if ur still a booster <3 <br>
+・boosting our [discord server](https://discord.gg/9PaysQBwpK) and telling me. these keys expires in 7 days but i'll renew if ur still a booster <3 <br>
 ・earning special badges in our discord server

 > [!IMPORTANT]